denocris/Advanced-Computer-Architectures-and-Optimizations/Report_Opt_Techs.md

 ```bash
 icc -mkl=sequential exercise-matmul.cpp
 ```
 This flag is related to the *Lapack* library and `sequential` is required to have the serial implementation.
-Otherwise the default is `parallel`.
+Otherwise, the library runs by default in parallel.
 Note the presence of the *Intel* compiler `icc`.

 #### Array Notation (AN) Implementation
 The *Intel* complier allows to use an array notation very similar to *Python* or *Matlab* (https://www.cilkplus.org/tutorial-array-notation).
-The array notation is introduced to help the compiler utilize SIMD (Single Instruction Multiple Data) instruction on *Intel* architecture CPUs by adding more information about the datastructure and to simplify implementation.
+The array notation is introduced to help the compiler utilize SIMD (Single Instruction Multiple Data) instructions on *Intel* architecture CPUs by adding more information about the data structure and to simplify implementation.

-To enable auto-vectorization on *Intel* architecture CPUs the flag `-xAVX` is needed.
+To enable auto-vectorization on *Intel* architecture CPUs, the flag `-xAVX` is needed.
 To enable *Array Notation* we also need the flag `-intel-extensions`.
 ```bash
 icc -mkl=sequential -xAVX -intel-extensions exercise-matmul.cpp
 ```